Elizabeth Cobbs: Awards, grants, and fellowships

 Elizabeth Cobbs has received two literary prizes for American History and two for fiction.
 She is the recipient of Director's Mention for the 2009 Langum Prize in American Historical Fiction, the 2009 San Diego Book Award for Broken Promise: A Novel of the Civil War Best Historical Fiction (Winner), the 1993 Stuart L. Bernath Book Prize, SHAFR, for the best first book on the history of U.S. foreign relations (winner).

-Cobbs was a Fellow at Stanford's Hoover Institution from 2010 to 2020, held the 2003–2004 Fulbright Distinguished Professorship at University College Dublin, Ireland, the 1997 Bernath Lecture Prize from the Society for Historians of American Foreign Relations (SHAFR), a 1993 Fellowship at the Woodrow Wilson International Center for Scholars, Washington, D.C., and the 1989 Allan Nevins Prize from Society of American Historians for Best Dissertation on U.S. History: The Rich Neighbor Policy.
+Cobbs was a Fellow at Stanford's Hoover Institution from 2010 to 2020, held the 2003–2004 Fulbright Distinguished Professorship at University College Dublin, Ireland, the 1997 Bernath Lecture Prize from the Society for Historians of American Foreign Relations (SHAFR), a 1993 Fellowship at the Woodrow Wilson International Center for Scholars, Washington, D.C., and the 1989 Allan Nevins Prize from the Society of American Historians for Best Dissertation on U.S. History: The Rich Neighbor Policy.